Hendy/umbraco-look/README.md

 ### Look Indexer

 A Look indexer is required to be able to index detached items (Examine Umbraco indexers only index Content/Media or Members).
-To use a Look indexer, the ExamineIndex.config and ExamineSettings.config files need to be updated:
+To use a Look indexer, the Examine configuration files need to be updated:

 /config/ExamineIndex.config
 ```xml